AppleBoiy/nvim/README.md

 _**"Portions of this code were originally created by [josean-dev-dev][josean-dev] and are used under the terms provided by the original author."**_

-**IMPORTANT:** The files within the `lua/josean` and `after/queries` folder are part of the [josean-dev/dev-environment-files](https://github.com/josean-dev/dev-environment-files) project and are not intended for standalone use.
-If you're interested in the original configuration, please refer to [josean-dev/dev-environment-files](https://github.com/josean-dev/dev-environment-files).

 ### Installation

 To use my personal Neovim configuration, follow these steps: